alihanucar/alihanucar.github.io/_pages/about.md

 Current Pursuits
 ------

 I work with public financial databases and develop data-driven projects using Python for research and personal purposes.
-Some of my work can be found on my website and [GitHub page](https://github.com/alihanucar).
+Some of my work can be found on my [GitHub page](https://github.com/alihanucar).